U.S. energy firms tally damages from Hurricane Sally, begin restarts

 Sally had shut 508,000 barrels per day (bpd) of oil production and 805 million cubic feet of natural gas, more than a quarter of U.S. Gulf of Mexico output, and halted petrochemical exports all along the Gulf Coast.

-About 1.1 million bpd of U.S. refining capacity were offline on Wednesday, according to the U.S. Energy Department, including two plants under repair since Hurricane Laura and another halted by weak demand due to the COVID-19 pandemic.
+About 1.4 million bpd of U.S. Gulf Coast refining capacity at six refineries were offline on Thursday, according to the U.S. Energy Department, including two plants under repair since Hurricane Laura and another halted by weak demand due to the COVID-19 pandemic.

-Crude weakened early Thursday with U.S. futures CLc1 down a fraction and trading below $40 a barrel.
-Gasoline futures RBOB inched higher in early trading, continuing gains this week.
+Crude futures CLc1LCOc1 rose 2% on Thursday as the Organization of the Petroleum Exporting Countries promised to crack down on members' exceeding output pledges.
+U.S. gasoline futures RBOB gained about 3% and was near the highest level this month. [nL4N2GE0NM]

-On Thursday morning, Sally was a tropical depression drenching an area from eastern Alabama to central Georgia with torrential rain.
-It was located about 50 miles (80 km) southeast of Montgomery, Alabama, and packed sustained winds of 30 miles per hour (45 km/h), according to the U.S. National Hurricane Center.
+Sally drenched an area from eastern Alabama to the Carolinas with torrential rains.
+At 11 am.
+CDT (1500 UTC), it was located about 115 miles (185 km) southwest of Athens, Georgia, moving northeast at 23 miles per hour (33 kph), according to the U.S. National Hurricane Center.

-Sally is forecast to degenerate into a remnant low by Thursday night, according to the hurricane center.
+Sally is forecast to degenerate into a remnant low by Thursday night, according to the NHC.

 Phillips 66 PSX.N, which shut its 255,600-bpd Alliance, Louisiana, oil refinery ahead of the storm, said it was advancing planned maintenance at the facility and would keep processing halted.